DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 - [Building raw balance](../posts/week-5/balance/)

-> Mixing Assignment 1 - Choose a different medium difficulty project than we did in class and create a mixdown with proper balance using item gain, fader levels, and panning.
-Also, complete any necessary timing and tuning adjustments using the methods we learned in class.
-> DUE February 19th at 1:00 pm.
+> **Assignment**: Mixing Assignment 1: Choose a medium-difficulty project, create a mixdown with proper balance, adjust timing and tuning.
+DUE February 19th at 1:00 pm.

 ## Friday

 - [Compressing for a reason](../posts/week-5/compression/)
   - Pick some tracks in the mix and experiment with compression settings.

-# Week 6 (2/12)
+# Week 6 (2/17)

 ## Monday

+- No class - President's Day

+## Wednesday
 - What projects are you all working on for the mixing assignment?
   -  Look through [some options](https://cambridge-mt.com/ms/mtk/) and talk about what you're thinking about doing.
   -  Look at some challenges with particular projects.